Category: Best Practices

 To install SSL on your site, you need to go through a process to verify that you own the domain.
 This usually involves verifying your email with the certificate provider.

-Bear in mind, you must renew your certificate when it expires.
-The longest you can purchase a certificate for is usually for one year before you must renew it.
+Bear in mind, that you must renew your certificate when it expires.
+The longest you can purchase a certificate is usually one year before you must renew it.

 One of the advantages of using Document360 to create knowledge base is that every site you create uses HTTPS by default.
 This is the case even if you choose the custom domain option.
 You can also set up your knowledge base as a sub-domain of your main site.